 “[Too] much caffeine can make you restless, anxious, and irritable.
 It may also keep you from sleeping well and cause headaches, abnormal heart rhythms, or other problems.
 Some people are more sensitive to the effects of caffeine than others.
 They should limit their use of caffeine.
 So should pregnant and nursing women” xi

-Tea is quite different to coffee as it’s cooling, and while it’s a diuretic, it doesn’t directly affect the heart or the blood and is generally seen as calming.
+Tea is cooling, and while it’s also a diuretic, it’s quite different to coffee as it doesn’t directly affect the heart or the blood and is generally calming.

 iiWilcox, A., Weinberg, C. et al. (1988).
 ‘Caffeinated beverages and decreased fertility.’
 Lancet 2(8626-8627): 1453-1456.